Capitão Guimarães: Bicheiro

 After his army career he got involved in the Jogo do Bicho (the “animal game”), a very popular illegal lottery.
 He started out as a manager for the bicho banker Agostinho Lopes da Silva Júnior, also known as Guto, who controlled the game in Niterói, São Gonçalo, Itaboraí and Saquarema in the state of Rio.
 Guimarães was investigated for the kidnapping and disappearance, in June 1979, of Guto.
 The inquiry, however, did not find any culprits.
 After the mysterious disappearance of Guto, the chief bicheiro Tio Patinhas gave Guimarães Guto's bank.
 Within three years Guimarães gained a seat on the council of seven major bicho bankers, publishing the minutes of the meetings, adjudicating the territory of smaller bankers.
-His territory extended from Niterói, the lake region in Rio de Janeiro State and north to Espirito Santo.
+His territory extended from Niterói, the lake region in Rio de Janeiro State and north to Espírito Santo.